Manage DNS authorizations

 This section describes how to create and manage DNS authorizations for use with Google-managed certificates.

-For more information on DNS authorizations, see How Certificate Manager works.
+For more information about DNS authorizations, see How Certificate Manager works.

 To learn how to deploy a certificate with Certificate Manager, see Deployment overview.

-For more information about the gcloud commands used on this page, see the Certificate Manager CLI reference.
+For more information about the gcloud CLI commands used on this page, see the Certificate Manager API.

 Create a DNS authorization

 To create a DNS authorization, complete the steps in this section.
-Because each DNS authorization covers only a single hostname, you must create a DNS authorization for each hostname that you want to use with the target certificate.
-Currently, there is no way to use DNS authorization for the same domain in two projects.
+Because each DNS authorization covers only a single domain name, you must create a DNS authorization for each domain name that you want to use with the target certificate.

 To complete this task, you must have one of the following roles on the target Google Cloud project: